Grey Areas – Recent Issues

 If you are interested in reading an issue that is not listed below, please e-mail us and specify which issue(s) you would like to obtain.
-If you would like to subscribe to the Grey Areas newsletter, please e-mail firstname.lastname@example.org.
+If you would like to subscribe to the Grey Areas newsletter, please enter your email address here, or e-mail firstname.lastname@example.org.

 Oversight bodies for professional regulators are well established in a number of jurisdictions around the world.
 Two prominent examples are the Office des professions du Québec and the Professional Standards Authority in the UK.
 Tentative steps in common law Canada include the Health Professions Regulatory Advisory Council of Ontario (HPRAC) and the Fairness Commissioners in some Canadian provinces.
 However, the activities of HPRAC have been scaled back in recent years to being almost exclusively a policy advisor to the government and Fairness Commissioners are limited to reviewing registration practices.

 A number of professions have a tribunal that is authorized to review the decisions of their screening committee.
 Typically the reviewing tribunal examines the reasonableness of the decision and the adequacy of the investigation.
 A frequent issue is how much deference should the reviewing tribunal accord to the investigative choices and dispositions made by the regulator and its screening committee.
 In The College of Physicians and Surgeons of British Columbia v The Health Professions Review Board, 2018 BCSC 2021, <http://canlii.ca/t/hw4sk> the Court provided a detailed analysis of this issue.